16sweetyjain/It-s-a-match/README.md

 ## Features

 Create a profile of your pet.
 Find appropriate matches for your pet.
 Send friend requests to other pets to get in touch.
 Send a meet request to a pet who is your friend.

 ## Future Enhancements

 Specify location while arranging a meet.
-Create filters for different pets (e.g., customized search of pets based on their breed, residence etc..)
+Create filters for different pets (e.g., customized search of pets based on their breed, residence etc..).
-Chat option for friends
+Chat option for friends.